apratt3377/doc.goquorum/docs/HowTo/Use/MultitenancyMPS.md

 ]
 ```

-`Node2` does not need to add residentGroups to it's Tessera config file because it has only one tenant, and therefore all of it's keys will be added to a default "private" group automatically.
+`Node2` does not need to add `residentGroups` to its Tessera config file because it has only one tenant, and therefore all of it's keys will be added to a default "private" group automatically.

-During Tessera startup, residentGroups are validated to check that each key is part of a single resident group.
+During Tessera startup, `residentGroups` are validated to check that each key is part of a single resident group.
-If a key is not configured to be a part of a residentGroup it is automatically added to the default "private" resident group.
+If a key is not configured to be a part of a resident group it is automatically added to the default "private" resident group.
-Once a key is added to a residentGroup, it should remain in that group.
+Once a key is added to a resident group, it should remain in that group.

 ## Adding a new Tenant to Multi-tenant Node

-Network Admin executes Tessera keygen to generate the new key
+* Network Admin executes Tessera keygen to generate the new key
-The Tessera config file must be updated to include the new key in a residentGroup.
+* The Tessera config file must be updated to include the new key in a resident group.
-Tessera needs to be restarted to load the new key.
-When Tessera starts, if the new key was generated but not added to a residentGroup it will be put in the default "private" residentGroup.
+* Tessera needs to be restarted to load the new key.
+When Tessera starts, if the new key was generated but not added to a resident group it will be put in the default "private" resident group.
-Updates to the Authorization Server should be made to provide the new Tenant access to the private state defined in the residentGroup configuration.
+* Updates to the Authorization Server should be made to provide the new Tenant access to the private state defined in the `residentGroups` configuration.

 ## Removing a Tenant from an Multi-tenant Node